melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 * **Duplications** (interspersed or tandem)<br>
 A section of genetic material is copied, then inserted.
-Can be seperated into:
+Can be separated into:
 	* Interspersed duplications, where the insertion site is away from the copied section
 	* Tandem duplications, where the insertion site is directly beside the copied section

 * **Translocations** (intra- or inter-chromosomal)<br>
 A section of genetic material is cut out, then inserted somewhere else.
-Can be seperated into:
+Can be separated  into:
 	* Intra-chromosomal translocations, where the insertion site is within the same chromosome
 	* Inter-chromosomal translocations, where the insertion site is on another chromosome